ARM-software/acle/main/acle.md

 in [streaming statements](#streaming-statement) and 0 at the start of inline asms in [non-streaming statements](#non-streaming-statement).

-All inline asms must preserve the value of PSTATE.SM: an asm entered in streaming mode must finish in streaming mode, and an asm entered in non-streaming mode must finish in non-streaming mode.
+All inline asms must preserve the value of PSTATE.SM.
+Therefore:

+*   An asm entered in streaming mode must finish in streaming mode.

+*   An asm entered in non-streaming mode must finish in non-streaming mode.

 The behavior in other cases is undefined.

 An inline asm can temporarily switch mode internally, such as using an SMSTART/SMSTOP pair.
 However, such mode switches invalidate all Z and P